Chapter 50 BWV 176 Es ist ein trotzig und verzagt Ding

 A second impression derives from the long, semi-quaver melismas on aller----all (humans) indicating Bach's emphasis of the universality of the message.
 There are two complete fugal expositions in which the voices enter from the lowest to the highest (beginning bars 1 and 20), paralleling imagery suggestive of the upward striving human spirit.
 The ideas of struggling and endeavour are also embedded within the rising scale of the fugue subject, taking us from the solidarity and rooted-ness of a tonic C minor chord, to a high, somewhat enigmatic, tonally dissonant but powerfully expressive d flat.

-Thus in the course of this short piece we discover a combination of defiance, continual striving upwards, a brief suggestion of uncertainty and indecision with an ultimate emphasis on the universality of the human condition.
+Thus, in the course of this short piece we discover a combination of defiance, continual striving upwards, a brief suggestion of uncertainty and indecision and an ultimate emphasis on the universality of the human condition.
 The music, in this case, seems to convey the messages more richly and precisely than the words!

 The alto recitative is included principally for the purposes of narrative.
 It tells of Nicodemus coming to see Christ by night rather than by day.
 It refers to the image of the sun standing still (Joshua) but Bach does not make anything of it.